crumbhole/argocd-lovely-plugin/README.md

 # Installing
 We offer three pre-built container options:

-1. The deprecated `argocd-lovely-plugin` if you wish to install as an older-style configMap plugin.
+1. `argocd-lovely-plugin-cmp` to install as a CMP sidecar plugin.
-2. `argocd-lovely-plugin-cmp` to install as a CMP sidecar plugin.
+2. `argocd-lovely-plugin-cmp-vault` to install as a CMP sidecar plugin with [argocd-vault-replacer](https://github.com/crumbhole/argocd-vault-replacer) already baked in.
+[The Dockerfile](Dockerfile.cmp-vault) also serves as a blueprint should you wish to package your own plugins to chain with Lovely.
-3. `argocd-lovely-plugin-cmp-vault` to install as a CMP sidecar plugin with [argocd-vault-replacer](https://github.com/crumbhole/argocd-vault-replacer) already baked in.
-[The Dockerfile](Dockerfile.cmp-vault) also serves as a blueprint should you wish to package your own plugins.
+3. The deprecated `argocd-lovely-plugin` if you wish to install as an older-style configMap plugin.

 ## Installing as an Argo CD Sidecar Plugin
 We recommend you install as an Argo CD CMP Sidecar Plugin.
 [Argo CD's documentation](https://argo-cd.readthedocs.io/en/stable/operator-manual/config-management-plugins/#sidecar-plugin) has steps on how to achieve this.
 You can also observe how we install Lovely for our CI tests in the [CI bootstrap directory](.github/workflows/assets/bootstrap) in this repo.